 On average, employees in the UK work 36 hours a week.
 This means that for the majority of us, 46% of each waking day is spent at work.
 Workplace practices, culture, environment and wellbeing programmes are therefore instrumental to our overall quality of life.

 While more and more businesses are prioritising workplace wellbeing, we still have a long way to go.
 The UK faces a “significant mental health challenge at work”, a recent review commissioned by the government found.
-The annual cost of long-term mental health problems in the workplace is £99 billion, with the vast majority of this coming from presenteeism.
+The annual cost of long-term mental health problems in the workplace is is between £33 billion and £42 billion a year, with the vast majority of this coming from presenteeism.
 Employees may be physically present but their productivity levels are low due to stress and poor mental health.

 Our own findings support this claim.
 We recently completed a stress and wellbeing assessment at an engineering company with premises in Eastbourne and Brighton.
 The results showed that on average, 32% of employees across both sites were experiencing stress levels that were approaching or exceeding coping limits.
 This is common in businesses of all sizes.
 What’s more, if no intervention measures are put in place, this level of stress could lead to employee burnout.